 “If you were to walk into a grocery store and go into the produce section and grab an apple, there would still be a plastic bag in the produce section for you to put the apple into.
 However, when you’re walking out of the grocery store, there would not be a plastic bag option at the check-out aisle,” explained Ryan Smith, co-chair of YAC, and a junior at Glencoe High School.

-The Council's decision led to thunderous applause from inside of the Shirley Huffman Auditorium, but the Council will vote again on the matter for final approval during a second reading on November 20.
+The Council's decision led to thunderous applause from inside of the Shirley Huffman Auditorium.
 As YAC member and Liberty High School senior Kelly Xu described, the ordinance “encourages the use of reusable bags, while simultaneously reducing single-use plastic bags at retail establishments in Hillsboro."

 Restaurants, smaller retail outlets, and City sponsored and permitted events have until 2020 under the terms of the policy inspired by YAC’s Sustainable Shopping Initiative.
 The decision marked the first youth-led City Council policy initiative in the history of the City of Hillsboro.

 According to YAC members, their research indicated Hillsboro customers use 44 million plastic bags each year, yet less than 10 percent of those bags are recovered as recycled materials.